pointfreeco/swift-navigation/Sources/SwiftUINavigation/Documentation.docc/Articles/AlertsDialogs.md

 ```

 Note that the `case` argument is specified via a concept known as "case paths", which are like
 key paths except tuned specifically for enums and cases rather than structs and properties.
-See
-<doc:WhatIsNavigation> for more information.

 ### Confirmation dialogs